Revisiting the island mass effect

 Team and collaborators

-SAPPHIRE is a 15-month project funded by the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement SAPPHIRE No. 746530 (MSCA individual fellowship to Monique Messié).
+SAPPHIRE was a 15-month project funded by the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement SAPPHIRE No. 746530 (MSCA individual fellowship to Monique Messié at the Mediterranean Institute of Oceanography).